Punith-KK/Pulverizers_hackzon2023/README.md

 # Pulverizers_hackzon2023
-This project includes mind games for people to train and improve their brain development.
+This project includes mind games for people to train and improve their overall brain development.
 Nowadays, people are wasting their precious time by using social media.
 Hence its our responsibility to train our mind and keep it active.
 This project has mind games which are age categorised and its user-friendly to use.
 This project improves our concentration, focus and quick reflex to surroundings.